CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

 Implementing a CALFEM solver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We now have the neccesary input to implement a simple CALFEM solver.
+We now have the necessary input to implement a simple CALFEM solver.
 First, we create some convenience variables, nDofs (total number of dofs), ex and ey (element x and y coordinates).

 .. code-block:: Python